Maxi1324/EasyJavaBitPacking/README.md

 </dependencies>
 ```

-Also enable the annotation processor in the Maven compiler plugin:
+3. Enable the annotation processor in the Maven compiler plugin:

 ```xml
 <build>